ranjitdeshpande/debian-tru64/README.md

 took forever to compile it on my PC164-based system.
 It is needed to build many other packages so it was better to go through this in the beginning.
 It has a lot of dependencies and they took their own time to build as well.

+### March 14th 2018

+Completed dpkg and debhelper build.
+Minimally hacked dpkg to handle COFF files on Tru64.
+Now comes the interesting part.
+This is the overlap between Stage 1 and Stage 2.
+Packages will need to be built in Stage 1 as and when Stage 2 needs tools/libraries.
+Stage 2 needs to be self-hosting.
+In other words, all of Stage 2's tools/libraries need to be referenced from their final location in the filesystem.
+As of now, the install location is /usr/debian since the /usr filesystem is usually larger on default Tru64 installs.